andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/03-wine_country.md

 Our third wine, *Benefits of Solitude*, is our first red of the day, a blend of 53% Cinsault, 38% Pinot Noir, 7% Grenache, and 2% Mourv&egrave;dre.
 Once again, I have not heard of most of these, but Aaron informs us of the versatility of Cinsault.
-It's a varietal that can change markedly based on how it's processed, in our case it has a nice blend of tart berry flavors with a soup&ccedil;on of pepper.
+It's a variety that can change markedly based on how it's processed, in our case it has a nice blend of tart berry flavors with a soup&ccedil;on of pepper.
 A very nice fruit.